jonluca/blog/_posts/2018-09-22-illegal-streams.md

 After all those changes, and an experience in yak shaving that would've made Donald Knuth proud, I got the streams working.
 I also added some options to make the viewing experience better, such as dark mode and forcing LIVE mode.

-{% picture "dark-mode-hls.png" --alt Dark mode electron app %}
+{% include image.html footnote="Dark mode electron app" file="dark-mode-hls" %}

 <p class="footnote">Options to my static site</p>